Worldwide Guide to Women in Leadership

 1982 Minister of Social Affairs Ieng Thirith

-She was member of the exile-government presided over by Prince Sihanouk, and later in the Khmer Rouge horror regime.
+Considered to be the most powerful women during the Khmer Rouge-regime.
+Member of the exile-government presided over by Prince Sihanouk, and later in the Khmer Rouge horror regime.
 Member of the Central Committee of the Socialist Party of Pol Pot, and around 1982 Secretary General of Foreign Affairs of the Party.
 She was married to the Ieng Sary, Foreign Minister of Pol Pot.
-Her sister, Khieu Ponnary, was vice-President of the exile Government of Phnom Penh around 1976 and married to Pol Pot.
-Born as Khieu Thirith around 1920.
+Her sister, Khieu Ponnary, was married to Pol Pot.
+Born as Khieu Thirith (b.
+1935-).

 1976-79 Minister of Culture and Education Yun Yat